theramiyer/blog/content/post/2017/the-world-of-automation-today-part-3.markdown

 tags:
 - automation
 title: The World of Automation Today (Part 3)
+summary: |
+    Having had the communication and the build taken care of, we wanted a streamline social communication as well.
+This was a relatively new thought.
+And this part is so small, we could do a mini case study within this post.
+So let's dig in.
 ---

 Having had the [communication]({{< ref "the-world-of-automation-today-part-1" >}}) and the [build]({{< ref "the-world-of-automation-today-part-2" >}}) taken care of, we wanted a streamline social communication as well.
 This was a relatively new thought.
 And this part is so small, we could do a mini case study within this post.
 So let's dig in.